EPITA-SIGL2025-SOCRA/web-service/README.md

 - `working-directory` is `web-service`
 - `image-name` and `container-name` are `sotracteur-web-service`
-- `label` in traefik is `api.groupXX.socra-sigl.fr`
+- `label` in traefik is `api.sotracteur.groupXX.socra-sigl.fr`
 - `paths: [ "web-service/**" ]` is there to make sur that the web-service is deployed **only if some web-service files have changed**.

 You can also add a new `paths: ["frontend/**"]` in your other github workflow from previous workshop, to trigger frontend deployment **only when frontend file have changes**.

 Commit/push your changes, and you should trigger the web-service CD workflow.

-After few minutes, you should be able to access your web API on [https://api.groupXX.socra-sigl.fr](https://api.groupXX.socra-sigl.fr)
+After few minutes, you should be able to access your web API on [https://api.sotracteur.groupXX.socra-sigl.fr](https://api.sotracteur.groupXX.socra-sigl.fr)

 ## Step 3: Integrate web service to Sotracteur's frontend

 **Objective**: Your frontend fetch data served by your new web service.

-### Setup for different domain names (localhost vs api.groupXX.socra-sigl.fr)
+### Setup for different domain names (localhost vs api.sotracteur.groupXX.socra-sigl.fr)

-**Problem**: Frontend need to query `localhost:3000` when running on your local machine and `api.groupXX.socra-sigl.fr` when running on production.
+**Problem**: Frontend need to query `localhost:3000` when running on your local machine and `api.sotracteur.groupXX.socra-sigl.fr` when running on production.

 To solve this issue, you will create a new `public/api-info.json` file in your **frontend** code: